yl3506/yl3506.github.io/_pages/about.md

 ---

 This website is still under development.

+I am Yichen Li, a PhD student at Harvard University, studying Brain, Cognition, and Behavior in Psychology.
 I am interested in computational cognitive science and artificial intelligence.